skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

   Path for Tinker binary.
 In our interfacing scripts, the executable file, 'testgrad' (or 'testgrad.x') is used to calculate the energies and forces in MM level.

-  This argument determines a path for Tinker binaries such as testgrad.
+  This parameter determines a path for Tinker binaries such as testgrad.
   (For example, '/my_disk/my_name/Tinker/bin/').

 \

 - **nthreads** *(integer)* - Default: *1*

-  This argument specifies number of threads in the calculation.
+  This parameter specifies number of threads in the calculation.
 To use this option, you must check that your binaries of Tinker supports OpenMP parallelization.

 \

 - **version** *(string)* - Default: *'8.7'*

-  This argument determines version of Tinker.
+  This parameter determines the version of Tinker.
-  PyUNIxMD is currently based on 8.7 version of Tinker.
+  PyUNIxMD is currently based on version 8.7 of Tinker.